-Ohio officer who fatally shot Andre Hill to plead not guilty
+$3 million bond for Ohio officer who fatally shot Andre Hill

 The overall rate for murder convictions among the general population is about 70%, according to U.S. Bureau of Justice Statistics data.

-Coy’s attorney, Mark Collins, has already signaled a possible defense for their case.
+Collins, Coy’s attorney, has already signaled a possible defense for their case.
 On Wednesday, he said Coy will fight the charges based on U.S. Supreme Court case law that examines such use of force incidents through the eyes of a “reasonable police officer.”

 Collins added that his client has fully cooperated with investigators up until this point and “honestly believed that he saw a silver revolver coming up in the right hand of the individual.”